kubeskills/student-notebook/questions/questions.md

-## question: Pod won't run due to runAsNonRoot error:
+## Question: Pod won't run due to runAsNonRoot error:

 While applying securityContext settings (`runAsNonRoot: true`), my pod failed with Error: container has runAsNonRoot and image will run as root